- Consumer Spending by State

 Measures the number of jobs in U.S. counties and metro and nonmetro areas, with industry detail

-GDP for metropolitan statistical areas, with industries' contributions to each metro economy
+GDP for counties and metropolitan statistical areas, with industry detail

 - GDP by State